evancz/guide.elm-lang.org/modularity/more.md

 For now, I recommend getting [this repo](https://github.com/evancz/elm-architecture-tutorial) set up looking at examples 3 and 4 in the `nesting/` directory.
 They show how to do put together modules that have commands and subscriptions.

+(This line is a test.
+I am trying to figure out if the guide can be hosted on github.)